Apfelwurm/open-friendly-net-detection-client/README.md

 A Debian-packaged system service that identifies the current "friendly" network via a cryptographically verified reverse handshake with configured FND servers.
 Exposes the detected network ID through a local UNIX domain socket for other applications.

+> ⚠️ **Notice**: This service was primarily built with GitHub Copilot assistance but includes extensive human adjustments and testing.
+While tested, there may be edge cases or issues that haven't been identified. **Always test in a non-production environment first** and ensure you have complete backups before running on production systems.
+There is jank in the code, feel free to PR :)

 ## Features

 - Configurable networks with associated server public keys (Ed25519) and optional fallback server IP list.